Sea Buckthorn Oil Benefits for Skin: 9 Reasons This Arctic Berry Outperforms Your Entire Serum Shelf

 3. Three Collagen Pathways Working Simultaneously

-The skincare industry focuses on building new collagen.
-But if you're not also stopping the enzymes that break it down, you're filling a bucket with a hole in it.
-Sea buckthorn addresses both sides through three separate pathways.
+Building new collagen is only half the job.
+If you're not also blocking the enzymes that break collagen down, you're filling a bucket with a hole in it.
+Sea buckthorn works both sides at once, through three separate pathways.

 4. Strengthens Your Skin Barrier with a Full Omega Spectrum